 Contact: Heading link

-When reporting an incident to a Public Safety agency, think of these 5 “W”s to help provide key details to the Call-Taker:
+When reporting an incident to a public safety agency, think of the Five W’s to help provide key details to the person taking your information:

 Remember: Never place yourself in harm’s way to gather this information!

 What: Synopsis of what is happening or the type of service needed.

 - There’s a suspicious man in front of the building.

 - We need an ambulance for someone who passed out!

 Where: Location where the incident is occurring.
 Be as specific as possible; it can be an exact address, intersection, block or an identifiable area at the location.